MiroiuGabriel/practica2023/README.md

 ## Features

-Below, you will find a detailed description of the various functionalities and technologies implemented in this project.
+Below is a detailed description of the various functionalities and technologies implemented in this project.

 ### Product Filtering

-The application allows users to filter products based on query strings, enabling them to quickly find the products they are interested in.
+The application allows users to filter products based on query strings, enabling them to find the products they are interested in quickly.

 ### Authentication